Sumukhi Suresh

-Sumukhi Suresh (born 18 October 1981) is an actor, stand-up comedian, writer and director from India.
-She is popularly known for her humorous sketches which she writes and stars in for live performances as well as online platforms.
+Sumukhi Suresh is an Indian actor, stand-up comedian, writer and director.
+She is known for humorous sketches which she writes and performs in.
 In an online article, Hindustan Times referred to Sumukhi Suresh as "India's Tina Fey."
-She has been a part of stand-up comedy shows like Comicstaan, Go Straight Take Left, Comedy premier League and her solo special, Don't Tell Amma.
-But she is best known for her funny yet twisted web series, 'Pushpavalli'.
-The stand-up comedian and actor turned entrepreneur by launching a content platform called 'Motormouth' which is especially for writers who are passionate about pitching stories for movies, web shows and more.
-She launched this company since she there is no time to complain and expect other people to create better characters or develop out of the box ideas.
-In a chat with 'Telangana Today', she concluded that one should attend many zoom shows and live shows to know if they are actually funny.
+She has been a part of stand-up comedy shows like Comicstaan, Go Straight Take Left, Comedy premier League. her solo special, Don't Tell Amma, and the web series, 'Pushpavalli'.

 Early life

 Sumukhi Suresh was raised in Nagpur, although her mother is from Tamil Nadu.
-She finished her graduation from M.O.P Vaishnav College for Women, Chennai.
+She completed her schooling from The Chanda Devi Saraf School, Nagpur and her graduation from M.O.P Vaishnav College for Women, Chennai.
 Suresh moved to Bengaluru in 2009 and started working at Hippocampus, a Children's Library.
 She then went on to work as a chef and was also employed at a food laboratory for a brief period of time.